 What is a Hard Money Proof of Funds Letter?

-When to use Hard Money Proof of Funds letters?
+When to Use Hard Money Proof of Funds letters?

 A Hard Money Proof of Funds letter tells the world that you’re pre-approved for financing drastically different from a regular loan.
 It sends a message that your funding is not contingent on property inspections or complex underwriting.
 An effective hard money Proof of Funds letter states that the borrower’s offer is equivalent to cash.